HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-left: 20px;">
     <h2></h2>
     <p>
+      <b>Clustering on Style</b> <br>
       This prompted us to explore clustering as a way to reveal which states were most similar to each other.
-Using features based on beer style—such as ratings, aroma, appearance, palate, and taste we are able to create a more complete picture of our data.
+Using features based on beer style—such as ratings, aroma, appearance, palate, and taste we are able to create a more complete picture of our data by considering more parameters than simply the average rating for each style.
     </p>
   </div>

 </div>

-## Clustering on Style

 Using UMAP to reduce our features into 3 dimensions and DBSCAN to cluster our states revealed distinct clusters.